-As 2012 comes to a close and we look forward to 2013, we at Critical Distance look back at all the great writing from this year.
-We dug deep through the 1080 links from all the 2012 entries of TWIVGB, narrowing it down before also checking the 150 additional articles you, the readers, submitted to us for consideration.
-From there we did our best to create a list of the most memorable, most important and most representative writings of 2012.
-Critical Distance is proud to present This Year in Video Game Blogging.
+Here we are at the end of 2013, on the cusp of a new year, we at Critical Distance look back at all of the great criticism of the year.
+We trudged through the 1265 links we featured in the 2013 entries of TWIVGB and then checked the additional 50 recommendations you, the readers, submitted for consideration.
+From all of that we did our best to whittle a curatorial list of the most memorable, most important and most representative critical pieces of year.
+Critical Distance is proud to present the 2013 edition of This Year in Video Game Blogging.

 Critical Video Game Blogging